davidalanb/cs-518-labs/11 Planning/LAB 11.1 charter and stories.md

 ## Submission

-Add your charter to "design" directory in your group project repo.
-* Your charter should be in markdown (md) or pdf format.
+* Your charter and stories should be in markdown (md) or pdf format.
+* Submit to Canvas
+* Add your charter to "docs" directory in your group project repo.

 ## Outline

 * Essentials
     * Project name
     * Team members
+    * Target audience
 * Long term
     * Vision
-    * Target audience / personas
     * Value
+    * personas
 * Scope / medium and short term
     * Epics
     * features